Insure your car in minutes, without tedious paperwork

 The exact process to claim cashless car insurance might differ from one car insurance company to another.
 There might be subtle changes in the process based on the insurer’s tech support and overall strategy.
 Here’s an overview of the cashless car insurance in a stepwise manner.

 Step 1: Contact your insurance company either by calling them or sending an email.
-Nowadays, some insurers have a dedicated section on their website to initiate a claim process.
+Nowadays, some insurers have a dedicated section on their website/app to initiate a claim process.
 For example, Acko Login.

 Step 2: Share the details about the car damage.

 Step 3: Follow the stated process.
-For example, in an accident case, you might be asked to file a First Information Report and share other supporting documents.
+For example, in case of a theft, you might be asked to file a First Information Report and share other supporting documents.

 Step 4: For accident claims, the surveyor might visit the accident spot.
 Otherwise, the car needs to be taken to the network garage and the surveyor will have a look at the damages there.